 If you have an idea, go for it.
 The only way it’s going to happen is if you give it a go.
 All we’re saying is take a bit of time to consider options, and do some planning too.

-Whatever pathway you chose to move an idea from opportunity to reality, remember that there are supports out there to help you make it happen.
+As you explore an opportunity, remember that there are supports out there to help you make it happen.
 From economic, business, and community development professionals, to finance partners and Co-operatives First, we all want what’s best for you and the business.

-If you’re considering a co-op, contact us.
+If you’re exploring an opportunity, or considering a co-op, contact us.
 We’re more than happy to help.